shabeer-syed/ACEs/index.md

 ### Code list data dictionary

-*  `Code`: Original cleaned code as entered into respective system (removed punctuations, adds prefixes: "d_" to prodcodes and "e_" to OPSC-4).
+*  `Code`: Original code as entered into respective system (removed punctuations, adds prefixes: "d_" to prodcodes and "e_" to OPSC-4).
 Prefixes prevents de-duplciation as systems may use the same code for different descriptions.
-*  `Coding term`: Associated coding description as per original coding list
+*  `Coding term`: Original code description
 *  `Indicator 1`: Most specific ACE indicator combining multiple codes or measures
 *  `Indicator 2`: Broader ACE indicator combining multiple codes or measures
 *  `Domain`: ACE domain grouping all indicators together (applicable for the overall code list)

 Rule-specific tabs
-*  `Severity`: Labels different conditions or severity levels (e.g. mild, moderate, severe etc)
+*  `Severity`: Where applicable, this variable indicates the severity classification of the code description. e.g. For alcohol misuse, "mild", "moderate", "severe".
-*  `Scale`: 1=codes refers to a measure or test results which needs re-coding according to specified algorithm
+*  `Scale`: 1= Indicates that the code and severity classifications are dependent on extra clinical information (e.g. frequency of alcohol consumption).
+By default, this is set to "Mild" for alcohol.
+See rule-based algorithms.
 *  `Reference`: 1=code is part of family violence reference standard, 2=code can be used as a broader measure of family violence
-*  `Individual`: 1=code applies to child only, 2=code applies to mother only, 3=code applies to mother or child (i.e. either)
+*  `Individual`: 1=code applies to child only, 2=code applies to mother only, 3=code applies to mother or child (i.e. either),4= code only applicable to female children
 *  `Coding systems`:
     -  GP/primary care: Read, OXMIS, Prodcode (prescriptions or items), CPRD REFERRAL FHSASPEC (field specific), CPRD REFERRAL NHSSPEC (field specific)